CodingAvenue/codestop-course-php-oop/content/Classes/Classes.q.md

 /// type=SS, answer=[5]

-Which statements are true about a class?
+Which statement is true about a class?

  - It is an instance of an object.